-Do your body a favor, and try to eat "clean" more often, including foods high in fiber, and other ingredients you purchase and prepare yourself.
+Do your body a favor, and try to eat "clean" more often, including foods high in fiber (which are linked to greater longevity) and other ingredients you purchase and prepare yourself.
 If you’re short on time (and who isn’t?), cook ahead in big batches, or splurge on ready-made salads and other fresh or frozen vegetables, while watching the sodium and sugar contents on the label.

 2. Stop smoking

 If you’re a smoker, you know how hard quitting can be, but here’s some inspiration: The NIH says tobacco use remains the most preventable cause of death.
 Some estimates suggest smoking can rob you of a decade of life.

 Whether you quit cold-turkey or phase out your habit, your body is surprisingly forgiving; blood pressure and circulation improve soon after quitting, and your risk of getting cancer decreases every year thereafter.
 Keep in mind that your family members will also benefit from your staying tobacco-free because they'll no longer be exposed to dangerous second-hand smoke.
 You'll look younger, too.

 - Now the good news: How many years do you gain, if you quit?